 Notably, this “prospective investor” update should be very short — under one page or less — and it should be overwhelmingly positive.
 This is a sales document, designed to “warm up” the investors you want to raise capital from down the road.

 Send this update out once a month or as frequently as you have major news or progress to report.
-It should go out to all the investors in your funnel— basically, send it to everyone who has not told you “no.”
+It should go out to all the investors in your funnel — basically, send it to everyone in your funnel who has not told you “no.”

 Why It Works: